CarlosLara25/Exercise_competition/README.md

 # Exercise_competition
-A game for doing excersice with friend in competition mode
+A game for doing exercise with friends in competition mode